NotAModerator/animatedText/README.md

-# Animated Text API
+# Animated Text API v0.1.0
-A script for the Figura Mod capable of providing more fluid movements to the otherwise mundane and stiff TextTasks.
+Provides functions for creating groups of TextTasks to move independently in Figura.

 # Installation